-Note: Students must be 18 years of age and successfully complete the KCKCC Fire Academy courses to qualify to take the State of Kansas Firefighter I certification tests.
+Students must be 18 years of age and successfully complete the KCKCC Fire Academy courses to qualify to take the Kansas Hazardous Materials Awareness & Operations and Firefighter I & II certification tests.

-- No requirements for admission to the program. - Contact program for program-specific advising.
+- · No requirements for admission to the program. - Contact program coordinator for program-specific advising.